Full-Time Faculty

 - Decisionmaking & Negotiations Faculty

 Professor Jick is a leading expert in Leadership and Organizational Change.
 He has had a long career of both academic and consulting work in this field.
-In 2020, he became the Faculty Director of the Reuben Mark Initiative for Organizational Character and Leadership.
+In 2020, he became the Reuben Mark Faculty Director of Organizational Character and Leadership.
 He has an MS and PhD from Cornell in Organizational Behavior.
 He was a professor at the Harvard Business School for 10 years and a visiting professor, organizational behavior-human resource management at INSEAD and London Business School.

 Daniel (Dongil) Keum is an Associate Professor of Management at Columbia Business School.
 His research interests lie in innovation, organizational structure, labor market policy, and their application to public policy formation.
 He holds a PhD from NYU Stern School of Business and an AB with high honors in economics and mathematics from Dartmouth College.
 Prior to pursuing a career in academia, Daniel worked at McKinsey & Company for four years.
 His primary industry experience is in retail, fashion, and corporate portfolio restructuring.